gvwilson/sensibleadventures/cloudherd/cloudherd.md

 ---

-Indy took one look at the bedraggled foursome and ordered all of them to the bath house.
-"That is an excellent idea," Kulbinder rumbled.
-"The boy and I will make sure the *tralpa* doesn't wander off again."
+Indy took one look at the bedraggled foursome and ordered them to go straight to the bath house.
+"Except you, honored," she said told the *tralpa*.
+"It would probably be best if you stayed at home for now.
+I'll have someone bring you a couple of buckets of hot water."

+"No need for that," Kulbinder rumbled before the *tralpa* could reply.
+"He can bathe with us---the boy and I will make sure he doesn't wander off."

+The reeve nodded.
+Wrapping his robe and whatever was left of his dignity around him, Scholar-Candidate Nangyal squelched across the square toward the village's communal bath house.

 Noxy had never been so happy to see hot water in her life.
-The women's half of the bath house was empty, so she stripped down to her underclothes, worked the handle of the ancient pump until she had filled three buckets, then poured the first on the pile of magically-heated stones in the center of her favorite tub.
+The women's half of the bath house was empty, so she stripped down to her underclothes and started to pump the polished handle of the pump that stood in the center of the room.
+Water gurgled through cured bamboo pipes, then splashed into the stone trough that waited beneath the pump's spout.
+Within moments the water began to steam as the spell put on the trough by the village's previous *tralpa* heated it up.

-The water was warm within moments, and too hot for comfort just moments after that.
-She added the contents of the second bucket, then the third, and then hung her underclothes over the side of the tub and stepped in.
+One bucket, two buckets, three...
+By the time Noxy had filled her favorite tub, the work of pumping had driven the chill off her skin.
+She hung her underclothes over the side of the tub and stepped into bliss.

-Bliss.
 She couldn't straighten her legs the way she had been able to as a little girl, but it still felt wonderful.
 She took a deep breath---

 ---and jumped as the door burst open.
+"Could you *knock* next time?" she snapped at Sensy.

+Her friend stared at her.
+"Why?
+Nobody else does."

+"Well, maybe they should start," Noxy grumbled.

+Sensy rolled her eyes, then pulled up a stool and sat down.
+"So Granna Fee says you rescued the *tralpa*.
+What happened?"

+"I'll tell you if you get me some more hot water."
+Sensy pouted but got up and started pumping while Noxy brought her up to date.
+She left out the part where the troll brought back Private Thokmay's sword, and how annoyed she had been that he clearly didn't believe her when she said she didn't know why.

+"Saints," Sensy breathed when Noxy was done.
+"You could have been killed!"

+Noxy shrugged.
+"I suppose.
+Aaah..." she added as her friend poured a fresh bucket of hot water into the wooden tub.

+Sensy sat down once again.
+"So what's he like?
+Private Thokmay, I mean, not the *tralpa*."

+Noxy shrugged again.
+"I don't know.
+He doesn't say much."

+Sensy leaned forward.
+"Did he say how he got those scars on his face?
+Rash said it looked like the tiger had clawed him."

+"Maybe," Noxy allowed, thinking about the matching scars on the young soldier's arm.
+She pushed the thought of him falling on top of her out of her mind---she was *definitely* not sharing that part of the story with Sensy.

 FIXME: Sensy; Noxy's story; Sensy dodges question about Rash (argument)